 JINGTAI, China––The Xing Kiln Museum appears like a groups of massive porcelain pots floating above the water.

 As the architecture firm writes, Xing white porcelain is an important part in the history of Chinese porcelain development.
-And to design a building that honors the region’s past seemed like a an inevitable choice for the
+And to design a building that honors the region’s past seemed like a an inevitable choice for them.

 “Its invention and production broke the situation that celadon dominated the world since the Shang Dynasty, and opened up the famous “Celadon South & White North” phenomenon in the history of Chinese ceramics.YCA